particle-iot/docs/src/content/reference/firmware.md

 The EEPROM functions can be used to store small amounts of data in Flash that will persist even after the device resets after a deep sleep or is powered off.

-On the Photon/Electron, Flash pages are rated for 10,000 erases and it takes 20,000 byte writes to fill the EEPROM pages, so expect to be able to write 200,000,000 bytes to the EEPROM in the lifetime of the Photon/Electron.

 ### length()
 Returns the total number of bytes available in the emulated EEPROM.